John Coletti/The Image Bank/Getty images

 - City of Sunset Valley: Residents of Sunset Valley may be eligible for a rebate thanks to net metering, which allows you to receive bill credits for generating extra solar power and sending that energy to the grid.

 Solar energy in Texas may help lower your electric bills

-In addition to the financial incentives provided by tax credits and rebates, you will also save money on your electric bill when you switch to solar.
+In addition to the savings provided by tax credits and rebates, you will also save money on your electric bill when you switch to solar.
 Electricity is calculated in cents per kilowatt-hour (kWh).
-The average electricity rate in Texas as of January 2021 is 11.39 centers per kWh, just slightly below the national average.
-But when your home is powered by solar energy, you’re able to avoid the bulk of that cost.
-In fact, solar power can reduce your electricity bill by 50% or more, depending on where you live.
+The average electricity rate in Texas as of February 2023 is 14.63 cents per kWh.
+When your home is powered by solar energy, you can avoid the bulk of that cost.
+Solar power can reduce your electricity bill by 50% or more, depending on your location.

 Energy independence in Texas can help you

 One of the great benefits of solar panels is the potential to achieve more energy independence.
 Having a solar system will allow you to be far less reliant on the electricity grid to power your home.
 When you provide your own power, you also won’t have to worry about a high monthly electricity bill.

 Looking at recent events, we’ve seen just how important energy independence can be.
 In early 2021, Texas suffered a winter storm that left millions of residents without power — in some cases for many days.
 Customers with energy independence during the storm maintained their electricity without paying the exorbitant bills many people faced.

 Installing batteries on your solar system can help you reach energy independence by storing excess energy.
 When the sun isn’t shining, you can rely on the power stored in the batteries.
 Other alternatives for energy independence include installing a solar generator system or owning a portable power station for emergencies.

 How to buy solar panels in Texas